-I’m a fifth year PhD student at the Department of Linguistics at Stony Brook University.
+I recently received my PhD in Linguistics from Stony Brook University Linguistics.
 I work mainly on morphophonology using a mix of computational and theoretical linguistics.
 My main language specialization is Armenian phonology and its interfaces with other language modules.
 As a computational linguist, I focus on finite-state treatments for phonology and morphology.

 I consider myself a descriptive grammarian who wants to understand his data, and a computational linguist who loves puzzle solving.
 I mostly work on Armenian but I love venturing onto areally and typologically related languages in the Middle East and Near East.
 I never say no to a quirky pattern when I see one.